igg002/igg002.github.io/_posts/2017-05-25-creative-deep-learning.markdown

 ---

 ### Background
-Recently, AI system using deep learning has been creating new generative art pieces that we've never seen before.
-I was deeply impressed by the AI doing art, so I decided to develop such a system for inspiration for my games.
+Recently, AI systems using deep learning has been creating new generative art pieces that we've never seen before.
+I was deeply impressed by AI doing art, so I decided to develop such a system for inspiration for my games.

 <center> <img src="/img/can.jpg"/> </center>